iron-auth/iron-auth/README.md

 ## Roadmap

-While all features listed above are fully functional unless otherwise stated, this project is still under active development.
+While all features listed above are fully functional unless otherwise stated, this project is regularly being worked on to bring new features and functionality.

 ##### Core

-- [ ] Request handler for non-Next.js and non-Edge apps
+- [x] Request handler for non-Next.js and non-Edge apps
-- [ ] Database adapter for Kysely
+- [x] Database adapter for Kysely
 - [ ] Generic OAuth authentication provider
 - [ ] Support for running your own OAuth service

 ##### Other Languages

-- [ ] Golang implementation of iron-webcrypto / @hapi/iron
+- [x] Golang implementation of iron-webcrypto / @hapi/iron
 - [ ] Golang implementation of Iron Session
 - [ ] Golang implementation of Iron Auth